-Most visitors to Hawaii want to spent at least some time enjoying the beach.
+Most visitors to Hawaii want to spend at least some time enjoying the beach.
 Whether you’re hoping to swim, surf, or just lay out, there are a few must-have items that every traveler should consider bringing along.
 Let’s talk about what to pack for a beach day in Hawaii.

 Reef Safe Sunscreen

 Even if you’re used to spending a lot of time in the sun, it’s a good idea to pack sunscreen for your beach trip in Hawaii.
 Believe it or not, Hawaii is the most sunburned state!
 No one wants to have painful burns that can potentially ruin a wonderful vacation.
 That’s why it’s important to pack and apply sunscreen throughout each day in Hawaii.

 Certain sunscreens are not permitted in Hawaii because of the damage they cause to the coral reefs.
 Find out which sunscreens are allowed and make sure to bring one or two bottles for your beach trip.
 (Get one coral reef-friendly sunscreen on Amazon.)
 Too many people have forgotten about the importance of sunscreen, only to suffer from painful sunburns through the rest of the trip.

 What to Pack for a Beach Day in Hawaii?
 Swimming Shoes!

 While it can be nice to feel the sand between your toes, being barefoot on the beach all day eventually becomes impractical.
 From sharp coral pieces to hot sand, it’s a good idea to protect your feet from burns and cuts by wearing swimming shoes.
 Not only that, but some beaches are only accessible by hiking, and can have muddy eddies or sharp driftwood.
 Additionally, swimming shoes can prevent painful jellyfish stings, which are uncomfortable enough to ruin your day.